RavenProject/Ravencoin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Raven Core for Windows.
+Below are some notes on how to build Yottaflux Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 Cross-compilation is also used to build the release binaries.